-City staff will prepare meeting agendas and supporting materials in consultation with the Chair or a majority of the DRC following the procedures of the Brown Act.
-At the end of each meeting, the Chair and city staff will summarize: 1) the committee's recommendations for the Village and Barrio Master Plan's objective design standards and potential palette of architectural styles for multifamily housing and mixed-use development projects; 2) any additional research on items as determined by the committee; and 3) new items suggested for discussion at future meetings.
-Agendas for future meetings will be established by consensus of the DRC with concurrence of the Chair and city staff.
+Meeting agendas will be prepared by city staff in consultation with the Chairperson or a majority of the committee, following the procedures of the Brown Act.
+At the conclusion of each meeting, the Chair and city staff will summarize the results and identify items that may need further research or be carried over to the next meeting, preview new business for the upcoming meeting, and invite committee members to suggest new items for future meetings.
+Agendas for future meetings will be established by consensus of the committee with concurrence of the Chair and city staff.

-Members of the public have a right to attend DRC meetings and will have an opportunity to address the committee on any issues under its purview.
+Members of the public have a right to attend committee meetings and will have an opportunity to address the committee on any issue under its purview.
 Agendas will include time for public comment.